Hypfer/esp8266-midea-dehumidifier/README.md

 Home Assistant Autodiscovery is supported, albeit not including the `humidifier` part, since there's no `humidifier.mqtt` integration yet.
 Furthermore, the WifiManager library is used for on-the-fly configuration.
+Also, ArduinoOTA is used, so that firmware updates are possible even with a reassembled device.

 If you're looking for the exact opposite of this, check out [esp8266-deerma-humidifier](https://github.com/Hypfer/esp8266-deerma-humidifier/).